 On December 14, 2000, the Kentucky Department of Insurance ("KDOI") notified Taylor that its records indicated she had not completed the required 24 hours of continuing education for the biennium ending June 30, 2000.
 The notice advised Taylor to check the KDOI website listing of her continuing education credits, and provide it with any missing certificates of completion she claimed were relevant to correct the list and reflect that she was in compliance with continuing education requirements.
-Should she fail to do so, the notice admonished Taylor that her insurance agent licenses would be terminated effective December 1, 2000.7
+Should she fail to do so, the notice admonished Taylor that her insurance agent licenses would be terminated effective December 1, 2000.

 Taylor verified that, according to the KDOI website, she had been credited only with 19 hours of continuing education for the relevant two year period.
-Because she claimed to have had 39 credit hours of continuing education during the relevant period, on January 8, 2001, she directed an employee of FNA to fax to KDOI certificates of completion of continuing education courses that would substantiate her claim of sufficient credit hours to maintain her Kentucky licenses.8
+Because she claimed to have had 39 credit hours of continuing education during the relevant period, on January 8, 2001, she directed an employee of FNA to fax to KDOI certificates of completion of continuing education courses that would substantiate her claim of sufficient credit hours to maintain her Kentucky licenses.

 At the hearing, Taylor testified that the certificates of completion, which she caused to be faxed to the KDOI to show 39 credit hours, were those contained in exhibit RX-20.
 However, that exhibit contains only four certificates of completion that total 16 credit hours, which, when added to the 19 hours that KDOI recognized, total only 35 credit hours.
-Moreover, those 16 hours were earned in courses sponsored by FNA which
+Moreover, those 16 hours were earned in courses sponsored by FNA which is not an approved continuing education provider in Kentucky.
+As a result, Taylor was credited only with the 19 hours originally recognized by the KDOI.

-6 CX-1; Tr.
+&lt;sup>6 CX-1; Tr.
 70.